codeonlyjs/website/content/guide/templateIf.md

 order from the first `if` directive through any `elseif` directives and to the last `else` directive (if present).

-The first directive that matches becomes the "active branch".
+The first directive whose condition evaluates to `true` becomes the "active branch".

 If the active branch is the same, the existing DOM tree of that branch is maintained.